rafaelgtakhui/demo/README.md

 -Learning GitHUb

-1. I know how to push modifications to GitHub
+1. I know how to push modifications to GitHub (git push)
+2. I know how to pull modification from GitHub (git pul)